Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - DWELLING, MULTIPLE-FAMILY

-- A building or portion thereof designed exclusively by three (3) or more families.
+- A building or portion thereof designed exclusively for three (3) or more families.

 - DWELLING, SINGLE-FAMILY